multimodalAI/multimodal-ai-hugo-group/content/authors/sina-tabakhi/_index.md

 superuser: false

 # Role/position
-role: PhD Student, Department of Computer Science
+role: PhD Student, School of Computer Science

 # Order that this section appears on the page.
 weight: 70